loadingio/smil-to-gif/README.md

      - repeat-count
      - progress: (->)
      - step ( deprecated? replaced by progress? )
+     - transparent ( e.g., 0x00ff00 or null ) # only used in gif earlier but it should be a global option

  * smil to svg option
    * used in